Jurassic Park (pinball): Escape Nublar wizard mode

 Upon completion of all three mini-wizard modes, Escape Nublar Wizard begins.
-The goal of Escape Nublar is to navigate back through the Paddocks to the main gate and Helipad while rescuing any remaining staff and dinosaurs before the volcano erupts.
+The goal of Escape Nublar is to navigate back through the paddocks to the main gate and helipad while rescuing any remaining staff and dinosaurs before the volcano erupts.
 This is a single-ball wizard mode where you have three “balls” (trucks) to complete the mode.
 Each Paddock consists of two phases: Rescue Phase and Navigate Phase.

 When Dinosaurs Ruled the Earth wizard mode

 A super wizard mode, available at the left ramp after completing "Escape Nublar".
-It's a timed 6 balls multiball.
+It's a timed 6-ball multiball.

 Stern accessories

 Stern offered accessories for Jurassic Park as well: